smcclennon/vsc-setup/README.md

 *For example: Click on `Python` (you will be sent to the RAW page of the file, simply pure code), then press CTRL+S, and save the code.*

-The scripts support python 3.6+, and have only been tested on Windows 10.
+The scripts support python 3.6+, and have been tested on Windows 10 and Fedora 33.

 [vscm_ms-python.python]: https://marketplace.visualstudio.com/items?itemName=ms-python.python
 [vscm_CoenraadS.bracket-pair-colorizer-2]: https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2